 I started with Highway 88, the Apache Trail, through the Superstition Mountains, then down Highway 188 to Globe.
 From there, I took US 70 east, before turning off for US 191 and then Highway 78 through the mountains straddling the Arizona-New Mexico border.
 That led me to US 180, which I followed to Silver City.
 After a day trip north in the Gila National Forest and the amazing Gila Cliff Dwellings, I carried on east, taking Highway 152 through the Black Range, passing over Emory Pass at an elevation of 8228 feet (2,508 m), the most spectacular part of the drive.
 From there, it was down Interstate 25 and along the Rio Grande to Las Cruces, the furthest point of the trip.

-After a day hiking in the Organ Mountains, I returned west along Interstate 10 through the southern New Mexico desert, a fascinating landscape of island mountains, rising suddenly from the desert floor.
+After a day hiking in the Organ Mountains, I returned west along Interstate 10 through the southern New Mexico desert, a fascinating landscape of island mountains, rising suddenly from the desert floor (I had passed this way the year before, but that time it had been on the train, I10 following the tracks for much of the way across New Mexico).
 I took a detour south along Highway 80, past the east side of the Chiricahua Mountains, crossing back into Arizona along the way.
 Highway 80 took me right down to the Mexican border at Douglas, before carrying on to Bisbee, where I stopped for the night.

 The final leg of my trip saw me briefly visiting Tombstone, then taking Highway 82 through the mountains to Nogales on the Mexican border.
 From there, it was back on the Interstates, taking I19 to Tucson, where I spent a few days, taking the chance to further explore its excellent speciality coffee scene, as well as getting in a day hiking in the Saguaro National Park.
 Finally, I drove back to Phoenix along I10 for my flight to Chicago.